Columbia County Detention Facility

 Postcards

-The Columbia County Detention Facility ONLY allows inmates to receive pre-metered postcards like the type purchased from the post office unless noted otherwise.
+The Columbia County Detention Facility allows inmates to receive pre-metered postcards like the type purchased from the post office.
+They may also allow certain photo postcards as long as they have not been tampered with or contain images that may be considered to be obscene or violent in nature.

 Envelopes